hideyukiinada/od/README.md

 Corresponding config file was already in the source tree. samples/configs/faster_rcnn_resnet50_coco_config

+num_classes: 3
+fine_tune_check_point: path where the downloaded model was copied tf_record_input_reader | "input_path: " : path to the tf records file that I have created.
+label_map_path: path to the label_map file that I have created

 I wasn't able to locate train.py at the object_detection directory where others listed in their articles.
 I did a search on the internet and found out that the script was moved to the directory called legacy.

+I tweaked the train.py to do the following:

 # References
 [1] Priyanka Kochhar, Building a Toy Detector with Tensorflow Object Detection API, https://www.kdnuggets.com/2018/02/building-toy-detector-tensorflow-object-detection-api.html